THE TRUTH REVEALED

 Leachate from a modern C&D landfill is relatively weak and is primarily composed of water, with predominantly inorganic contaminants measured in parts per billion.

 The table below presents the results of a simple calculation to determine the amount of clean water that would be needed to dilute four drops of C&D landfill leachate and four drops of DDT spray to the point where NYS drinking water standards would be met.
-The table also shows the amount of clean water that would be needed to dilute four drops of a DDT spray to New York State's protection of wildlife standard.
+The table also shows the amount of natural surface water that would be needed to dilute four drops of a DDT spray to New York State's protection of wildlife standard.